 When Nighttime Conditions are in effect, you need a 4th result of any color in your Final Tally to gain the Reinforcements, Fresh Troops and Special Find RWB bonuses.
+Colorless results do not count.
 Items or other game effects that give these RWB bonuses function normally.